LouysPatriceBessette/Dots-and-Boxes/README.md

 - [x] FAILED attempt to use NextStep.js to create a guided tour... and removed it.
 Almost two days lost.
 - [x] Added a nice animated 'Loading' icon.
 - [x] Added Italiano, making the game trnaslated in 12 languages.
-- [ ] A sympathetic guided tour on first visit (for the controls, rule games...) instead of plain text instructions.
+- [x] A sympathetic guided tour on first visit (for the controls, rule games...) instead of plain text instructions.
+- [x] Track version in the app to clear localStorage.
+- [x] Deploy version 0.2.0 on VPS (via GitHub Actions)
 - [ ] Display "opened to anyone" games to join (without having a game number)
 - [ ] Share a game using a link or a QR code.